 The Clean Water Act also governs scattering in inland waters such as rivers or lakes.
 For inland water burial, you may be legally required to obtain a permit from the state agency that manages the waterway.

 For more information, including the contact information for the EPA representative in Alaska, see Burial of Human Remains at Sea on the EPA website.

 Scattering ashes by air.
 While there are no state laws on the matter, federal aviation laws do prohibit dropping any objects that might cause harm to people or property.
 The U.S. government does not consider cremains to be hazardous material; all should be well so long as you remove the ashes from their container before scattering.

 To learn about the federal Funeral Rule, which protects consumers in all states, visit the website of the Federal Trade Commission.

-For more information about funeral laws in Maine, see Making Funeral Arrangements in Maine.
+For more information about funeral laws in California, see Making Funeral Arrangements in California.

 To find out more about funerals and other final arrangements, see the Getting Your Affairs in Order section of Nolo.com.

 Get It Together, by Melanie Cullen (Nolo) helps you gather and organize the essential details of your life for yourself and your family.